thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/ubuntu/instructions.md

 Here is the list of commands that can be used to quickly install ThingsBoard Edge on Ubuntu Server and connect to the server.

+**Note:** OpenJDK 25 requires Ubuntu 22.04 LTS or newer.
+Earlier versions (20.04 and below) are not supported.

 #### Step 1.
 Install Java 25 (OpenJDK)
 ThingsBoard service is running on Java 25.
 To install OpenJDK 25, follow these instructions: